laravel/docs/dusk.md

     $browser->forward();

-To refresh the page, use the `refresh` method:
+You may use the `refresh` method to refresh the page:

     $browser->refresh();